oscarracuna/oscarracuna/README.md

--> I switched careers from language services to IT.
+Switched careers from language services to IT.
 -> Currently learning Python and Go Lang.
 -> linkedin.com/in/oscarracuna